Certificate of the Georgia Association of Code Enforcement

-The job of the Code Enforcement officer is made especially difficult when dealing with properties that are financially troubled such as with situations involving bankruptcy and foreclosure or when properties are abandoned.
-Often, the owners of these properties are in crisis and are slow to respond to code enforcement citations.
+The job of the code enforcement officer is made especially difficult when dealing with properties that are financially troubled such as with situations involving bankruptcy and foreclosure or when properties are abandoned.
+Often the owners of these properties are in crisis and are slow to respond to code enforcement citations.
 Nonetheless, code enforcement work must be done.
-In this course, participants will learn how to deal with these situations in an effective way.
+In this course, participants will learn how to effectively deal with these situations.
 Also, participants will learn how to identify the owners of property and explore the rights and responsibilities of property ownership.

 In this course, participants will learn what hoarding is and why some people become hoarders.
 The class will also explore the dangers of hoarding and how to work with hoarders to resolve dangerous situations.